new education pavilion is located on the west side of Inniswood,

 All programs meet at Innis House unless otherwise noted.

-the mixed media artwork of Don Scott on display in the Innis House.
+of Rick Heston on display in the Innis House.

 The Innis House is open Tuesday through Friday, 8:00 a.m. - 4:30